miilaanaa/students-materials/README.md

 ## Notes

-* The model uses acoustic feature-based detection and does not analyze raw waveform directly.
 * Large model file is excluded from GitHub due to size limits.
 * OpenSMILE is required for feature extraction.